|

 lowland gorillas tend to be a bit smaller than their mountain

 cousins.
 They also have shorter hair and longer arms.
-This is
+This

-the subspecies of gorilla usually found in zoos.
+is the subspecies of gorilla usually found in zoos.

-Sadly it is estimated that almost 500 of these gorillas are locked
+Sadly it is estimated that almost 500 of these gorillas are

-away in Zoos around the world
+locked away in Zoos around the world

 Western

-lowland gorillas are currently more numerous than mountain and
+lowland gorillas are currently more numerous than mountain

-at between 150000
+is estimated at between 150000

 & 200000. |